''CLICK To CLOSE this Page.

 MAP

-In that Spankys is combining with the old Hog's Breath, we thought it prudent to make a record for the historical archives of their neon as it stands today.
-When they finish with renovations on the old Hog's Breath, they will move over from Spankys and start work on renovations at Spankys.
-And, when those renovations are complete (in Spankys), the partitition between will be removed, making it a double-shophouse.
+In that Spankys is combining with the old Hog's Breath, we thought it prudent to make record for the historical archives of their neon as it stands today.
+When they finish with renovations on the old Hog's Breath, they will move over from Spankys and start work on renovations there.
+When those renovations are complete, the partitition between will be removed, making it a double-shophouse.
 As things stand today, they will retain the "Spankys" name.

 NANA PLAZA